rancher/terraform-local-rke2-config/README.md

 # Terraform Local RKE2 Config

-WARNING!
-This is a work in progress and not ready to be used.

 This module uses the yamlencode and jsonencode Terraform functions to provide config contents from the variables supplied.
 There are two different outputs on this module, yaml and json.
 Either may be used to configure rke2.
 This is an "Independent" module, please see [terraform.md](./terraform.md) for more information.

 ## Examples